Frequently asked questions

 Answer:

-I do, but I only accept two insurances in Idaho and Montana.
-I accept Pacificsource and Blue Cross Blue Shield in Montana and Idaho.
+I only accept two insurances in Idaho and Montana: Pacificsource and Blue Cross Blue Shield.
 You may look me up Equilibrium Counseling on your insurance directly to make sure I am in network with your plan.
 I do not accept insurance in Washington and I do not provide superbills for out of network claims.
 Insurance companies can still access and request your diagnosis and records for your out of network claims.

 How do I get started?